Forging a nation: Ukrainian courage and resistance, one year on

 One family that housed four generations under a single roof during the occupation describes how they now pile clothes by their beds at night, ready for when incoming shells force them into a neighbor’s basement – as they do most nights.

-Only 95-year-old Belaya Olha sleeps all night in her clothes, which include a bright magenta headscarf and a worn robe held together at the top with a large safety pin.
+Only 95-year-old Olha Belaya sleeps all night in her clothes, which include a bright magenta headscarf and a worn robe held together at the top with a large safety pin.

 “I don’t want to die naked,” she says, wryly.
 “We never thought Putin could be so evil.”